-- 57. All the above and the supplemental information and details in the attached Information Sheet, which is incorporated by reference herein, were considered in establishing the following conditions of discharge. - 58.
-The Discharger(s) and interested agencies and persons have been notified of the Central Valley Water Board's intent to prescribe waste discharge requirements for this discharge, and they have been provided an opportunity to submit written comments and an opportunity for a public hearing. - 59.
+- 55. All the above and the supplemental information and details in the attached Information Sheet, which is incorporated by reference herein, were considered in establishing the following conditions of discharge. - 56.
+The Discharger(s) and interested agencies and persons have been notified of the Central Valley Water Board's intent to prescribe waste discharge requirements for this discharge, and they have been provided an opportunity to submit written comments and an opportunity for a public hearing. - 57.
 All comments pertaining to the discharge were heard and considered in a public hearing.

-IT IS HEREBY ORDERED that 94-077 is rescinded except for purposes of enforcement, and, pursuant to Water Code sections 13263 and 13267, the Digger Bay Marina WWTF, its agents, successors, and assigns, in order to meet the provisions contained in Division 7 of the Water Code and regulations adopted hereunder, shall comply with the following:
+IT IS HEREBY ORDERED that 01-227 is rescinded except for purposes of enforcement; and, that pursuant to Water Code sections 13263 and 13267, Dischargers, their agents, successors, and assigns, to meet the provisions contained in Division 7 of the Water Code and regulations promulgated thereunder, shall comply with the following: